caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 Future flexibility: if later you change from .ToListAsync() to something else (like .Where() + .AsEnumerable() or .ToArrayAsync()), you won’t have to update your method signature.

-Cleaner contracts: it exposes less to consumers of your API.
+Cleaner contracts: This exposes less to consumers of your API.
 They don’t need to know it’s a list — just that it’s a collection you can iterate through.

+When working with LINQ queries, IEnumerable<T> supports deferred execution — meaning the query isn't evaluated until you actually iterate over it.
+This can be useful for performance optimization, especially with large datasets or chained queries.